Tlf/tlf/doc/Manual.md

 > [QTerminal](https://github.com/lxqt/qterminal) (LXQt),
 > [Xfce Terminal](https://docs.xfce.org/apps/xfce4-terminal/start) (Xfce),
 > and so on, provide for configuration through their Graphical User Interface
 > (GUI).
-Through their GUI configuration dialogs such things as the text font,
+Through their GUI configuration dialogues such things as the text font,
-> text size, and foreground and background color pallete may be modified.
+> text size, and foreground and background color palette may be modified.
 The
 > one setting that's definitely worth playing with is the text size, which in
 > the Ubuntu terminal can be changed from the "hamburger" menu in the top right
 > of the window.